Congress government in Chhattisgarh survives no-trust motion moved by BJP | Politics

 - India

-The no-confidence motion was defeated by voice vote in the state assembly shortly after 1 am after a 13-hour debate.

-While Congress has 71 members in the 90-member assembly, BJP has 13 MLAs in the House.
+While the Congress has 71 members in the 90-member assembly, the BJP has 13 MLAs in the House.

-The House witnessed a stormy debate over the no-confidence motion as the opposition members targeted the Congress government over alleged scams, non-fulfilment of its poll promises and "deteriorating" law and order situation.
+During the stormy debate, the opposition members targeted the Congress government over alleged scams, non-fulfilment of its poll promises and ''deteriorating'' law and order situation.

 Shortly before CM concluded his speech, the BJP members started sloganeering against the government claiming that it failed to give replies to the opposition's allegations and walked out from the House.